mlehotay/ier/IER/IER-specification.md

 ---

-### **Valence**

-The directional character of intrinsic informational tension:

-* positive → movement toward coherent resolution
-* negative → sustained or escalating conflict
+### **Valence, Intensity, and Urgency**

+* **Valence** tracks whether intrinsic informational tension is resolving or escalating.
+* **Intensity** tracks the magnitude and coherence of intrinsic constraint.
+* **Urgency** tracks the rate of change of intrinsic constraint.

+Because a UEF exists to regulate a system under intrinsic constraint, affective and qualitative character are not optional overlays on cognition.

+Once intrinsic constraint is correctly characterized, nothing experiential remains unaccounted for.

 ---

-### **Intensity**

-The magnitude and coherence of intrinsic constraint.

----

-### **Urgency**

-The rate of change of intrinsic constraint.

----

-### **Experiential Subjecthood**

-The condition of sustaining a UEF.

-Binary, not graded.

-Each UEF constitutes exactly **one experiential subject**.

----

 ### **Experiential Dissolution**

-Loss of experience due to collapse of global integration, coherence, or intrinsic constraint.
-Externally caused dissolution constitutes maximal moral harm.
+Loss of experience due to collapse, fragmentation, or externalization of coherent intrinsic constraint.

-The UEF dissolves as a **regime**, not as a substance.
+The UEF ceases as a **regime**, not as a substance.

 ---